SevillaFe/winecluster/README.md

 winecluster.R is the k-means code

-traintestsplit.R is for splitting the complete dataset into a training and test set
+traintestsplit.R is for splitting the complete dataset into a training set and test set

 evaluation.R applies a clustering from a training set to a test set, and generates relevant plots